jonathas/todo-service/README.md

 This command will automatically create the DB and required tables.

-4) Run the API with one of the following commands
+4) Run the API with one of the following commands (debug preferred)

 ```bash
 # development